saskeli/BikeThinger/README.md

 * Nav links work
 * Login / logout works as expected
 * Register will not be implemented
+* Dropdowns do something
+* Ddding kilometers to bikes does something

 TODO:

-* Make dropdowns do something
-* Make adding kilometers to bikes do something
 * Make tags a thing
 * make stuff less ugly
 * Some sort of filter/search functionality